Using Bit Flags and EnumSets in Java

 }

-As you can see, I have defined 5 different constants all with specific values that correspond to different binary representations.
-In regard to the final constant which I set to the decimal 15, in essence this fills in all of the previously created value combinations.
-Within the method block I check for presence of each flag by masking the ‘flags’ parameter with the constant value.
-If the resulting value is equal to the specified constant we can then act on this condition.
+As you can see, I have defined five different constants, each with specific values corresponding to different binary representations.
+Regarding the final constant, which I set to the decimal 15, it essentially fills in all of the previously created value combinations.
+Within the method block, I check for the presence of each flag by masking the ‘flags’ parameter with the constant value.
+If the resulting value is equal to the specified constant, we can then act upon this condition.

 format("Joe", UPPERCASE); // JOE